JonathanReeve/template-course-website/content/index.md

 ### Lab Assignments

-Lab assignments are due every week, one week after they're assigned.
+Lab assignments are introduced during our lab sessions.
+These are due every week, one week after they're assigned.
 Please submit all homework on CourseWorks.

 ### Final Project